 Marriages

-NOTE: The Town of Henrietta is not issuing marriage licenses virtually.
+NOTE: The Town of Henrietta does not issue marriage licenses virtually.

 In order for a wedding ceremony to be considered a legal marriage, one must apply for and be issued a marriage license prior to the ceremony.
 A marriage license is issued on the same day a couple applies (please see below for information on how to obtain a marriage license), but a marriage license is NOT proof of marriage.